darthdemono/UltimateRedist/README.md

    ```powershell
    irm "https://raw.githubusercontent.com/darthdemono/UltimateRedist/main/script.ps1" | iex
    ```
-   - This command will download and execute the UltimateRedistribution script directly from GitHub.
+   - This command will download and execute the UltimateRedist script directly from GitHub.

 ---

 ## Compatibility

-UltimateRedistribution supports both **x64** and **x86** systems and is designed to install all necessary redistributables and runtimes for a comprehensive gaming and casual usage setup.
+UltimateRedist supports both **x64** and **x86** systems and is designed to install all necessary redistributables and runtimes for a comprehensive gaming and casual usage setup.

 ---
 ## License